preyanshu/video_magnification/README.md

 - Universal Device Compatibility: Ensure flawless performance across a spectrum of devices, including web, windows and Android platforms.
 - Real Time Motion Magnification using Frame-By-Frame Difference of Vibrations.

+  # Overview
+Harnessing Video Magnification, Computer Vision, and Machine Learning Algorithms, the system provides comprehensive insights into machinery and human health.

+## Working Architecture
+(Refer to the diagram in the project repo for a visual representation.)

+### Backend:
+1. **API Server for Magnification (Node.js):** Hosted on Replit for hackathon purposes, this server acts as an API server forwarding calls to the magnification server.

+2. **Server Report Generator (Node.js):** Another API server hosted on Replit, responsible for making calls to the AI model with generated report images and objects extracted from frames.
+It calculates the average of responses from multiple calls and returns the result.

+3. **Magnification Server (Flask):** A Python server that performs actual video magnification using Eulerian/phase magnification scripts.
+It processes the video and returns the magnified video link.

+4. **Graph Generation Server (Python):** This component generates graphs from the magnified video.
+It sends images of the graphs and detected objects in the frame to the "Server Report Generator (Node.js)" via an API call.

+5. **Live Magnification:** Developed as a proof of concept, this feature skips the process of applying filters and magnifies the video in real time.
+However, note that the magnification quality might not be optimal, and the video is grayscale.

+### Frontend:
+The React frontend allows users to select magnification parameters and upload videos to Cloudinary.
+The uploaded video link is then sent to the magnification server for further processing.
+Before uploading, the video undergoes cropping and preprocessing to reduce resolution and frame rate, thus reducing the load on the magnification server.
+Additionally, it utilizes web sockets for real-time logs for video magnification.

 ## Usage

 1. Clone the repository: